Benign prostatic hyperplasia: Hormones

 Testosterone promotes prostate cell proliferation, but relatively low levels of serum testosterone are found in patients with BPH.
-One small study has shown that medical castration lowers the serum and prostate hormone levels unevenly, having less effect on testosterone and dihydrotestosterone levels in the prostate.
+One small study has shown that medical castration lowers the serum and prostate hormone levels unevenly, having less effect on testosterone and DHT levels in the prostate.

+Besides testosterone and DHT, other androgens are also known to play a crucial role in BPH development.
+C_{21} 11-oxygenated steroids (pregnanes) have been identified are precursors to 11-oxygenated androgens which are also potent agonists for the androgen receptor.
+Specifically, steroids like 11β-hydroxyprogesterone and 11-ketoprogesterone can be converted to 11-ketodihydrotestosterone, an 11-oxo form of DHT with the same potency.
+These precursors have also been detected in tissue biopsy samples from patients with BPH, as well as in their serum levels.
+Besides that, androgens biosynthesized via a backdoor pathway can contribute to the development of BPH.

 While there is some evidence that estrogen may play a role in the cause of BPH, this effect appears to be mediated mainly through local conversion of androgens to estrogen in the prostate tissue rather than a direct effect of estrogen itself.
 In canine in vivo studies castration, which significantly reduced androgen levels but left estrogen levels unchanged, caused significant atrophy of the prostate.
 Studies looking for a correlation between prostatic hyperplasia and serum estrogen levels in humans have generally shown none.

-In 2008, Gat et al. published evidence that BPH is caused by failure in the spermatic venous drainage system resulting in increased hydrostatic pressure and local testosterone levels elevated more than 100 fold above serum levels.
+In 2008, Gat et al. published evidence that BPH is caused by failure in the spermatic venous drainage system resulting in increased hydrostatic pressure and local testosterone levels elevated more than 100-fold above serum levels.
 If confirmed, this mechanism explains why serum androgen levels do not seem to correlate with BPH and why giving exogenous testosterone would not make much difference.

 Diet

-Studies indicate that dietary patterns may affect development of BPH, but further research is needed to clarify any important relationship.
-Studies from China suggest that greater protein intake may be a factor in development of BPH.
+Studies indicate that dietary patterns may affect the development of BPH, but further research is needed to clarify any important relationship.
+Studies from China suggest that greater protein intake may be a factor in the development of BPH.
 Men older than 60 in rural areas had very low rates of clinical BPH, while men living in cities and consuming more animal protein had a higher incidence.
 On the other hand, a study in Japanese-American men in Hawaii found a strong negative association with alcohol intake, but a weak positive association with beef intake.
 In a large prospective cohort study in the US (the Health Professionals Follow-up Study), investigators reported modest associations between BPH (men with strong symptoms of BPH or surgically confirmed BPH) and total energy and protein, but not fat intake.
 There is also epidemiological evidence linking BPH with metabolic syndrome (concurrent obesity, impaired glucose metabolism and diabetes, high triglyceride levels, high levels of low-density cholesterol, and hypertension).